Frequently Asked Questions About Florida Time Sharing

-At The Day Law Office, our attorneys have each practiced law for more than 20 years.
-They work together every day to help parents in Hernando County, Florida, and surrounding communities, feel reassured that their time-sharing issues will be resolved efficiently and correctly the first time.
+At The Day Law Office, our attorneys have five decades of combined experience.
+Together, they work diligently every day to help parents throughout Hernando County, Florida, and surrounding communities, feel reassured that their time-sharing issues will be resolved efficiently and correctly the first time.

 Here are some common questions our clients have about time-sharing law in Florida: